Hire in Poland

 - upon expiry of the agreed contract term

-Grounds: An employer that terminates the open-ended employment contract or terminates the employment with immediate effect must specify the reasons for termination, which must be concrete, justified and real.
+Grounds: An employer that terminates the open-ended employment contract or fixed-term contract, or terminates the employment with immediate effect must specify the reasons for termination, which must be concrete, justified and real.
 The termination letter must detail all the reasons for termination as it is not possible to later bring up other reasons before the court.
 In the case of termination with immediate effect, Polish law counts the reasons for termination.

 Employees subject to termination laws: Polish law provides for general protection against dismissal, which is granted to all employees engaged under open-ended contracts.
 Special protections against termination may also apply due to an employee’s life situation or the specific role the employee holds.